This is my title, regardless of my editor’s wishes, as much as I adore my editor.

 So this past Sunday – oh there’d better be a considerable amount of brownie points coming my way – Dave and I met up at the office to erect, assemble and generally amaze.

 I was the gopher – “Annie, hand me that left-step-over-toehold whatsit, and then hold the right end of the flaflode for me, and don’t drop the gontigole.”
 My brain is currently full, and is hurting with trying to decipher building-type terms.

 So here is Dave, a mere 7 years younger than me – a wiry little bugger who has more strength in his big toe than I do in my entire body.
 Or so I was to discover.

 Some six hours later I arrived home.
 My ankles feel like I have stepped in multiple gopher holes – which I suppose is fair enough as I was indeed the gopher.
 My wrists are shrieking if I even think about moving them, as they’d been press-ganged into tightening every one of the 84 screws involved in Chair Erection 101.

 My back came home I think about two hours after I did, and immediately demanded an Icy Hot Patch to be put thereupon or threatened immediate and prolonged non-movement for the next week.

-Page 2 of 2 - My fingers – never having been anywhere near arthritis – or a Touch of Arthur, as we Aussies would say, have adopted a rather alarming claw-like countenance and are calling for amelioration in the form of raisins soaked in gin, aspirin, or wine.
+My fingers – never having been anywhere near arthritis – or a Touch of Arthur, as we Aussies would say, have adopted a rather alarming claw-like countenance and are calling for amelioration in the form of raisins soaked in gin, aspirin, or wine.

 The Chardonnay won.
 I’m now off to bed.